Dagrut/lcg-cipher/README.md

 Print the values used for each LCG.

+	php src/lcgc.php cycles <password>

+Computes the cycle length of the given password.

-The same arguments can be used with the C++ and php version.
+The same arguments can be used with the C++ and php version, except for "cycles", which is only in the php version.

 Idea
 ----